Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Understanding of Typical Quantum Phenomena

-The considerations of INT potential energy belonging to a particle sometimes bring an absurd understanding.
-In the case of describing a particle by the Schr\"{o}dinger equation, the potential energy in Hamiltonian terms is often considered as belonging to the particle, so the energy of the particle includes kinetic and potential barrier energy.
+The consideration of INT potential energy belonging to a particle sometimes may bring an absurd understanding.
+In the case of describing a particle by the Schr\"{o}dinger equation, the potential energy term in Hamiltonian is often considered as belonging to the particle, so the energy of the particle includes kinetic and potential barrier energy.
 If a particle enters the barrier region, it seems that its energy can become greater than its initial kinetic energy due to the potential barrier energy belonging to it, and then it can naturally jump the barrier with a large probability.

 One coherent state \cite{ R. J. Glauber} of optical field $|\alpha\rangle$ ($\alpha$ is an arbitrary complex number) may be expanded in terms of photon number states $|n\rangle$ as $|\alpha\rangle=\Sigma f(\alpha,n) |n\rangle$ ($n=0,1,2,\cdots,\infty$), where $f(\alpha,n)$ are coefficients.
-This state can be explained as an approximately superposed state of number states, since the states of the light source apparatus, interacting with the field, can be considered as approximately unchanged.
-If the INT ceases, the coherent state will become a mixed state of number states.
+The interaction between the light source apparatus and the optical field always exists and drives the CS to evolve into an entangled state.
+The state of the apparatus can be considered as approximately unchanged in a short time, and then the entangled state can be an approximate product state and the coherent state can be explained as an approximately superposed state of number states.

 In Ref.\cite{C. Monroe} C. Monroe \textit{et al}. prepared the \emph{Schr\"{o}dinger's cat}\cite{J. A. Wheeler} superposition state of an atom, $|x_{1}\rangle|\uparrow\rangle+|x_{2}\rangle|\downarrow\rangle$, an entangled state of its external space states and its internal energy states.
 It is actually the entangled state, $(|x_{1}\rangle|\uparrow\rangle|LO_1\rangle+|x_{2}\rangle|\downarrow\rangle|LO_2\rangle\approx(|x_{1}\rangle|\uparrow\rangle+|x_{2}\rangle|\downarrow\rangle)|LO_1\rangle$, of the CS of the atom and an LO, which is Raman beam and its state is approximately unchanged.